 A water bowl, a food bowl and a bunch of food toys

 Any kind of dog food and water bowls should work for your new puppy, Bloom said.

 Bloom strongly recommends adding food toys to the list.
 They encourage slow feeding, which is good for your puppy’s digestion and can help keep your puppy occupied.

 Here are some food toys Bloom likes:

 “Just be sure to get the correct size for your dog!”
 Bloom said.
-“When in doubt, get a food toy that is too big, so your puppy can’t swallow it.”
+“When in doubt, get a food toy that is too big so your puppy can’t swallow it.”

 But once you know what food to feed your puppy, you can transition him to a new food slowly — ideally over a four-week period.
-Start by feeding only 25 percent of the new food the first week (and 75 percent of the old food), increasing to 50 percent new food the second week (and 50 percent old food), 75 percent new food the third week (and 25 percent old food), until you’re feeding the new food completely the fourth week.
+Start by feeding only 25 percent of the new food the first week (and 75 percent of the old food), increasing to 50 percent new food the second week (and 50 percent old food), 75 percent new food the third week (and 25 percent old food), until you’re feeding him only the new food completely by the fourth week.